 - Older People with other classified conditions.

-The respite provided under the Changed Behaviours Program aims to be flexible and responsive to the concerns of the carer and the person for whom they are providing care.
+The respite provided under the Flexible Respite Program aims to be flexible and responsive to the concerns of the carer and the person for whom they are providing care.
 This service can work in partnership with other services to provide the best possible care options.
 The program operates every day and the cost is $10.00 per hour.
 The cost is always negotiable.
 A Day Respite Program is available on Mondays where transport is provided for a minimal cost.
 The independence of service users is supported, fostered and encouraged.
-Person Centred Care is at the centre of our Philosophy.
+Person-centred care is at the centre of our philosophy.
 We assist clients and their carers to continue a familiar lifestyle within their community.

 The person with short term memory loss, leads a life of moments.
 Our staff aim to create wonderful moments - moments that can put a smile on their face, a twinkle in their eye and most importantly trigger memories.
 The feelings evoked by this will linger after the memory has left.